Hello Apache Log4j Team.

 It was reproduced with a configuration like this modified from one of the unit tests:

-where the .
+where the current and rollover files both share the same directory.
 It is easier to see when the date/time of the initial log file "rollingtest.log" has a creationTime that is a few days in the past (simulating a gap in processing between logs due to downtime).

-When the rolling append rolls the file over into one matching filePattern, it creates a which has a the (instead of the current system time).
+When the rolling append rolls the file over into one matching filePattern, it creates a new "rollingtest.log" file which has a creationTIme equal to the old file's creationTime (instead of the current system time).

 For example if the current date is 2019-05-30 and the old file's creationTime is sometime in 2019-05-28 (2 days previous), after the rollover the newly created "rolingtest.log" will still have a creationTime of 2019-05-28 ... even though it was just re-created on 2019-05-30.
 This creates some strange behaviour the next time a rollover is processed by the RollingFileAppender (since the current log file appears to be a "2-day-old file" the 2nd rollover filename is incorrect).